 As your Mine No Yuki ages, supplementary watering will no longer be necessary except during EXTREME drought and high temperatures.
 If you want to fertilize, do so in the spring with an acidic plant fertilizer.

-For a seamless planting, plant your Camellia 3 feet apart.
+For seamless planting, place your Camellias 3 feet apart.
 Alternatively, space them 5+ feet apart for gaps between plants.